gamesbook/pyprototypr/docs/layouts.rst

 Linear layouts, where elements appear in one-dimensional space:

--  **Sequence()** - allows a set of elements to be placed at regular spacings in a straight line
+-  **Sequence()** - allows a set of elements to be placed at regular intervals in a straight line
 -  **Track()** - the elements are positioned along the line used to delineate a shape; they can be placed either at the vertices of that line (e.g. at the corners of a square) or in the centre between two